 I’d like to make a printed calendar, another website, email newsletter, refrigerator magnets, etc. Do I need hebcal.com’s permission?
 You may reproduce some (not all) hebcal.com content.
 Each individual page has a Copyright notice at the bottom which says one of the following: Copyright © 2008 Michael J. Radwin.
 All rights reserved.
 You are forbidden… Read more »

 You may use these HTML tags to insert a small form directly on your web page, with a reverse link back to your site: Make sure you replace both the ref_url and ref_text value fields with with your own synagogue’s.

-Follow these instructions to add a Hebcal Jewish holiday calendar 5-year feed to newer versions of Microsoft Outlook in “overlay” mode.
+Follow these instructions to add a Hebcal Jewish holiday calendar 5-year feed to newer versions of Microsoft Outlook.
 This technique uses Outlook’s “Internet Calendar Subscription” feature which keeps a separate calendar from your primary calendar.
-(If you plan to sync Outlook with a BlackBerry, consider using the old-style instead.)
-Go to http://www.hebcal.com/hebcal/ Fill… Read more »
+The calendar appears as an “overlay” and can be managed separately from your main calendar.
+This method is preferred for… Read more »

 Follow these instructions to add a Hebcal Jewish holiday calendar 5-year feed to older versions of Microsoft Outlook.
 First, you’ll need to download an Outlook CSV (Comma-separated values) file from hebcal.com: Go to http://www.hebcal.com/hebcal/ Fill out the form with your preferences and click the Create Calendar button Click the Download… button Select the Outlook 97, 98, 2000, 2002, 2003 option from… Read more »